MalG4850/BitBeat/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📄 License
-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.